devnio/AddMarginPDF/README.md

   - Example:

         python marginPDF --margin_w 200
-    - **--margin_w 200**: add 200 pixels to the right of the pdf since
+    - **--margin_w 200**: add 200 pixels to the right of the pdf
     - *no dir_path is specified*: the directory is automatically the one where the script is run from (.).
-Make sure that the pdfs are inside the directory where the script is run
+Make sure that the pdfs are inside the directory where the script is run.
-    - *no margin_h is specified*: no margin for height added
+    - *no margin_h is specified*: no margin for height added.
-    - Find the resulting pdfs inside: **dir_path/resized_pdfs**
+    - Find the resulting pdfs inside: **dir_path/resized_pdfs**.

 **Use case**
    - Programmed to have right margin in order to take notes on pdfs.